Aradhya-005/Aradhya-005/README.md

 # Hi there, I'm Aradhya Yadav 👋
 A passionate developer
-<br>Currently, I'm sharpening my skills in front-end technologies like HTML, CSS, Javascrip, React.js, Next.js as well as exploring design with Figma.
+<br>Currently, I'm sharpening my skills in front-end technologies like HTML, CSS, Javascript, React.js, Next.js as well as exploring design with Figma.
 And i'm also interested in field of machine learning and artificial intelligence.<br>

 # 🌱Skills
-- HTMl, CSS, Javascript, React.j, Next.js
+- HTMl, CSS, Javascript, React.js, Next.js
 - Bootstrap
 - MySQL
 - Python, C language